curtcampbell/CarND-Vehicle-Detection/writeup.md

 ```

-  Around line 116 the `extract_features()` method is defined that takes a list of files and extract freatures for
+  Around line 116 the `extract_features()` method is defined that takes a list of files and extract features for
   every file.
 ```python
     def extract_features(self, imgs):